FrankHu-MSFT/File-Size-Manager/README.md

 This file explorer cannot open files.

-Folders and files are displayed relative to their size, the circles are capped at 400mb and 1mb to make the circles stay within a reasonable size.
+Folders and files are displayed relative to their size, the circles are capped to a max and min size so as to make their sizes reasonable.